Cost of Living by Year: What the Averages Hide (2026)

 Why Has Auto Insurance Gotten So Expensive?

-Healthcare inflation has reaccelerated after a brief 2023 moderation.
-The medical CPI premium — the gap between healthcare and overall inflation — stands at +-0.1pp.
-This spread has widened for six of the last eight months.
-Unlike energy or food, healthcare inflation does not self-correct through consumer substitution: you cannot switch to a cheaper appendectomy.
+Healthcare CPI moved through a cycle: it ran well above headline through the 2022 surge, moderated through 2023-2024, and as of 2026-05 sits at 2.6% YoY.
+The medical CPI premium — the gap between healthcare and overall inflation — currently running 1.6 percentage points below overall consumer prices (−1.6pp).
+The premium has flipped sign over the cycle; the longer-run direction is what matters for households, because healthcare does not self-correct through consumer substitution: you cannot switch to a cheaper appendectomy.
 For a deeper look at how these costs translate into debt, see our medical debt and healthcare cost statistics.
 These category pressures help explain why credit card delinquency among small-bank borrowers runs at 2.3x the big-bank rate — lower-income households are absorbing the highest effective inflation.

 Inflation Premium Over CPI: Auto Insurance vs. Healthcare (Monthly, 2018–Present)